ivotron/popper2-paper/paper/paper.md

    We show how an entire Machine Learning workflow can be run on a local machine during development and how it can be reproduced in a Kubernetes cluster with GPUs to scale up and collect results.
    We also show how an HPC workflow developed on the local machine can be reproduced easily in a Slurm [@slurm] cluster.

-The version of Popper introduced in this article represents a major evolution from an early version [@jimenez2017popper], which inferred a workflow from a pre-determined hard-coded folder layout consisting of bash scripts representing each step instead of assuming the container-native paradigm.
+[^popper1]: The version of Popper described in this article is a major overhaul of an earlier version of Popper [@jimenez2017popper].
+See @Sec:previous-popper for more.

 # Popper {#sec:popper}